jenanemone/jenanemone/README.md

 ## Hi there 👋

-### I'm, Jennie, a US-based full-stack web developer and software engineer.
+### I'm Jennie, a US-based full-stack web developer and software engineer.
 ---

 #### A little about yours truly: